Minnesota businesses say more COVID-19 stimulus desperately needed

 “Those grants we got saved us,” said DeAnn Zavoral, managing partner of the Tavern on South Shore, a bar and restaurant in Bemidji.
 Zavoral’s restaurant received about $85,000 in PPP money to cover her 18 employees, as well as a number of smaller grants and loans through state and local programs.
 But she’s not sure whether she can survive the latest shutdown.

-“My heart was in my throat” waiting for word of Walz’ order, she said.
+“My heart was in my throat” waiting for word of Walz’s order, she said.
 A hockey tournament was scheduled for this past weekend, and she was anticipating a good crowd.
 Now, she has shut down her restaurant for the second time this year.
-She’s allowed to do takeout orders, but said they proved earlier this year to be not worth the effort.
+She’s allowed to do takeout orders but said they proved earlier this year to be not worth the effort.

 “My poor staff,” Zavoral said after word of the shutdown came down.
 “It’s the holidays.
 It’s Christmas.”
-Many of her employees, she said, have already used up their unemployment benefits for the year, and may not be eligible to claim them this time around.
+Many of her employees, she said, have already used up their unemployment benefits for the year.

 “It’s very scary.
 I just want to say that,” she added.
 “Financially, for my restaurant, yes.
 But I’m worried about people, too.
 It’s dark at 4:30.
 There’s just a lot of factors that are going to mess people up.”